caplaz/hass-sfpuc/README.md

 ---

+## ⚠️ Important Disclaimer

-_This integration is not officially affiliated with or endorsed by the San Francisco Public Utilities Commission (SFPUC).
-Use at your own risk and in accordance with SFPUC's terms of service._
+**This project is not affiliated with or endorsed by the San Francisco Public Utilities Commission (SFPUC) or https://www.sfpuc.gov.**

+This is an unofficial, community-maintained integration that scrapes data from the SFPUC website.
+As such:

+- **It can break at any time** due to changes in SFPUC's website structure, authentication methods, or data formats
+- **Use at your own risk** - the integration may stop working without notice
+- **No guarantees** of functionality, accuracy, or continued operation
+- **Not responsible for any issues** that may arise from using this integration
+- **Please use responsibly** and in accordance with SFPUC's terms of service

+If the integration stops working, please check the [GitHub Issues](https://github.com/caplaz/hass-sfpuc/issues) for updates or create a new issue.